 There are no equipment requirements for taking this course.
 However, if you want to work along with me, you will as a minimum need a digital keyboard and a computer with recording software (DAW).
 You will be introduced to recording software in the course, so if you don’t have anything yet, then you can choose something while you progress in the course.
-The main recording software (DAW) used in this course is Logic Pro X, but there are 1 hour additional lesson videos for Ableton Live 10.
+The main recording software (DAW) used in this course is Logic Pro X, but there are 2 hour additional instruction videos for Ableton Live and Cubase, respectively.
 So the course is designed for both Windows and Mac users.
 At last, all third-party plug-ins, as well as the concepts and principles I introduce, are identical across all DAWs.

 Short introduction to the course and how to approach it.